stephen-olet/Head_Counting_System/README.md

 ## Installation

-To use the real-time people counting system, follow these steps to set up the environment:
+To use the real-time head counting system, follow these steps to set up the environment:

 1. Clone this GitHub repository to your local machine: